What is Capital Expenditure?

 Capital expenditures, (also known as capital investments) are typically high-cost or high-value items that will be with your business for the long term.
 These commonly include:

-New machinery and plant can improve output and facilitate new capabilities.
+New machinery and equipment can improve output and facilitate new capabilities.
 They can improve operational efficiency, enhance production or allow inefficient processes to be replaced.
 As such, they are classed as capital expenditures.

 Software and hardware

 Business software and hardware are also essential to the enhancement of your business operations.
-Replacing hardware such as desktop computers and tablets or upgrading your SaaS solutions all qualify as capital expenditures.
+Replacing hardware such as desktop computers and payment devices or upgrading your SaaS solutions all qualify as capital expenditures.

 Upgrades to existing assets